ajahne/blog/_posts/2018-11-27-javascript-array-level-up.md

   },
 ];

-//let's search the array of subnets to find a particular one given an ID const getSubnetById = subnetId => {
+//let's search the array of subnets
+//to find a particular one given an ID const getSubnetById = subnetId => {
   const numSubnets = subnets.length;
   for (let i=0; i < numSubnets; i++) {